 When you think of food at a summer barbecue, you probably think of the usual suspects: burgers, hot dogs, and maybe even grilled steaks.
 However, not many people know that you can also use your charcoal barbecue grill to prepare delicious homemade pizza with a unique smoky flavor.
 All you need is your charcoal grill, your pizza ingredients, and a pizza stone.
-Let’s learn how to use a pizza stone on a charcoal BBQ!
+Let’s learn how to use a pizza stone with a charcoal BBQ!

 A pizza stone, also called a baking stone, is a porous, often round slab of stone that retains heat and absorbs moisture.
 When a pizza is cooked on a pizza stone, it mimics the effects of cooking the pizza in a traditional masonry oven.
 In other words, it ensures that the pizza is evenly heated and makes the crust irresistibly crispy.